dataset-ninja/lars/README.md

 # LaRS: Lakes Rivers and Seas dataset

-LaRS is a dataset for semantic segmentation and object detection tasks.
+LaRS is a dataset for instance segmentation, semantic segmentation, and object detection tasks.